novainsilico/nway/README.md

       // prewrite is a function to execute on the source before
       // write to disk : the function receive a source, and an object
-      // The object may be (instanceof) : an nway/lib/Bootstrap or a nway/lib/DepNode (packet)
+      // The object may be (instanceof) : an nway/lib/Bootstrap or a nway/lib/DepNode (bundle)
       // This function MUST always return a source
       , prewrite    : null